 The championship will consist of individual and team competitions over seventy-two (72) holes of medal (stroke) play.
-Men and Women will compete in separate categories.
+Men and Women will compete in separate categories and each will include an amateur and professional competition.
+Medals will be awarded in the professional events on condition that there are a minimum of eight (8) male professional players and four (4) female professional players respectively.
 Within the Men's Individual competition, differentiation will be made for the awarding of additional medals to players over 40 (Seniors) on condition that a minimum of four (4) seniors are participating within this category.
-To compete in the senior category, men must be forty (40) years old on the day that the first round of the competition (not practice round) takes place.
+To compete in the senior category, Men must be forty (40) years old on the day that the first round of the competition (not practice round) takes place.
 The overall champion may come from either the Open or Senior category.
 If seniors declared the overall champion, the next best senior score will win the senior competition.